Algo-Trading-IBKR/CryptoBot/README.md

  - more user-defined config values (take profit %, etc.)
  - multiple accounts (one account per docker container) - done but no automatic generation of containers from database

-# only raspberry pi 64 bit
+# only X86 or arm 64 bit